arkioooo/bank_stmt_parser/README.md

 1. Clone the repository or download the project files.
 2. Navigate to the project directory.
-3. Create a virtual environment (optional but recommended):
+3. Create a virtual environment (recommended):
    ```
    python -m venv venv
    ```